Spigelia marilandica

-Spigelia marilandica, the Indian pink or woodland pinkroot, is a herbacious perennial wildflower in the Loganiaceae family native to inland areas of the Southeastern and Midwestern United States.
+Spigelia marilandica, the woodland pinkroot or Indian pink is a herbacious perennial wildflower in the Loganiaceae family native to inland areas of the Southeastern and Midwestern United States.

 It flowers in late spring and early summer and tends to be found in low moist woods, ravines, or stream banks in partial or full shade.
 The flowers are red, erect, tubes with a star-shaped yellow center at the tip.
 It will grow 1–2 ft high with a spread of 0.5–1.5 ft.

-It is used as an ornamental plant, more popular in the UK and Europe than its native U.S.
+It is used as an ornamental plant, more popular in the UK and Europe than its native US.

-Its dried roots are used as an anthelmintic (dewormer), and are followed by a saline aperient to avoid unpleasant side effects and ensure that the toxic ensure root is expelled along with the worms.
+Its dried roots are used as an anthelmintic (dewormer), and are followed by a saline aperient to avoid unpleasant side effects and ensure that the toxic root is expelled along with the worms.
 The roots are also a narcotic hallucinogen, but the alkaloid spigiline, which is largely responsible for both its hallucinogenic and medicinal action, can cause increased heart action, vertigo, convulsions and death if overdosed.

+Description

+Spigelia marilandica is an upright perennial herbaceous plant growing from 30 to 60 cm in height.
+Corollas are colored bright red on the outside and yellow to greenish yellow on the inside.
+Spigelia marilandica produces flowers in late spring and early summer with sporadic blooms in the fall, and it tends to be found in low moist woods, ravines, or stream banks in partial or full shade.
+The flowers are red and erect, and has tubes with a star-shaped yellow center at the tip.
+It will grow 30–61 cm (1–2 ft) high with a spread of 15–46 cm long (0.5–1.5 ft).
+Leaf proximals 3 or 4 pairs per stem, sessile, blade usually ovate to lanceolate, sometimes elliptic, 4–12 × 1–5 centimeters long, base rounded to cuneate; distals opposite.
+The seed is found in a two sided capsule, and grouped into balls of 4-7 and are separately spread when ready to be dispersed.